Overview of the LIGHT System

 The heart of the LIGHT system is its accelerator which has been designed as a series of modular units.
 Our ambition, as we develop the next generation of particle therapy systems, is threefold:

-- Overcome the costly infrastructure and extensive shielding requirements of first-generation cyclotrons
+- To overcome the costly infrastructure and extensive shielding requirements of first-generation cyclotrons

 Thanks to its modular design, its lighter weight and its better proton efficiency, the LIGHT system has been designed to reduce the construction cost of the facility required to house it and makes proton